Aviation Accident Summaries

 Factual Information

 On April 10, 2022, about 1108 eastern daylight time, an experimental, amateur-built Lancair IVP, N7KJ, was substantially damaged when it was involved in an accident near Leicester, Massachusetts.
 The pilot and passenger were not injured.
 The airplane was operated as a Title 14 Code of Federal Regulations Part 91 personal flight.
 According to the pilot, about 40 minutes after departure, during a cross-country flight at 16,500 ft mean sea level, there was a “sudden explosion and the right window was gone.”
 He performed an emergency descent and landed uneventfully.
+He noted that during the flight there were no pressurization issues before the window separated from the airplane.
 Examination of the airplane by a Federal Aviation Administration (FAA) inspector revealed that the right front window and portions of the roof fractured and separated from the fuselage, resulting in substantial damage (see Figure 1.)
 Figure 1- View of missing right front window and roof structure.
-(Photo courtesy of the FAA) The airplane was retained for further examination; the window was not recovered.
+(Photo courtesy of FAA) The separated window was not located; however, a FAA inspector initially documented the airplane.
+Before a detailed examination could be completed, repairs were made on the airplane and the original fracture surfaces were not available for examination.
+No maintenance records were provided.
+The pilot/owner stated he had ordered replacement windows, but the accident occurred before he could get them installed.

 Source: NTSB Aviation Accident Database